myhdl/myhdl/doc/source/manual/conversion.rst

    bit width.

 :func:`int`
-   This function can be used to typecast an object explictly to its integer interpretation.
+   This function can be used to typecast an object explicitly to its integer interpretation.